WHAT IS LEPTIN?

 Of course this resistance creates a problem that readily leads to obesity and constant hunger.
 Speaking of hunger, another hormone called Ghrelin is largely to blame for those hunger pains we all get while dieting.
 This hormone signals to the brain that our stomachs are empty; it’s considered the counterpart of Leptin.
 In cases of obesity, the normal hormone responses are disrupted and Leptin and Ghrelin work irregularly, that is, the body does not respond like it should.

 In a 2008 study, researchers showed that rats previously fed a fructose-heavy diet were much more likely to develop Leptin resistance.
 Additionally, these rats had higher average body weights than the control group when put on a calorie-rich diet.
-The researchers concluded, “Thus, a high-fructose diet predisposes to obesity, and deleterious effects of chronic fructose consumption develop long before any visible signs of elevated leptin or the metabolic syndrome.
+The researchers concluded, “Thus, a high-fructose diet predisposes to obesity.
+Deleterious effects of chronic fructose consumption develop long before any visible signs of elevated leptin or the metabolic syndrome.
 The significance is that this mechanism might well explain why fructose ingestion is associated with obesity.”
 (Shapiro A, Mu W, Roncal C, Cheng KY, Johnson RJ, Scarpace PJ)